Research Program Unit Coordinator Guidelines

 - UQ GL Code

 If the refunded amount exceeds $1000, the unit will need to raise a tax invoice for the student to pay.
-The scholar’s original application form and acceptance form will need to be adjusted in StudentHub to reflect the change however this will be arranged by SEED.
+The student's original application form and acceptance form will need to be adjusted in StudentHub to reflect the change however this will be arranged by SEED.

 Insurance and intellectual property